 Hansom History, Family Crest & Coats of Arms

 It was among those Anglo-Saxon tribes that once ruled over Britain that the name Hansom was formed.
-The name was derived from the baptismal name for the son of Hans.
-As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
-Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
-There are very few Christian countries in Europe that did not adopt surnames from these religious figures.
+The name was derived from the baptismal name for the "son of Henry," or "the son of Heyn."

 Early Origins of the Hansom family